 The Female’s life finally changes when she encounters a disfigured man and, feigning empathy, lures him to her house.
 But as she leaves him to die, she seems to see a figure in the dark; her true form.
 She examines herself and her actions, and begins to realize what her actions are doing to the men… and that it’s not right.
 She decides to free him, abandons him and runs off to rethink her life and mission.
 In the meantime, the Enabler captures and drives off with the disfigured man anyway, witnessed by neighbors.
 This suggests parents or friends unsuccessfully acting to cover up the Female’s actions.
 The Enabler meets up with fellow Enablers, and they ride off in search of the Female.
 But the Female has given them the slip, and the Enablers will never find her again.

 After she finds herself out in the country, the Female encounters a male who shows her kindness and hospitality, and after a few days, she develops honest feelings for him.
 She re-examines herself, now wanting to be seen as something other than a predator.
-But an attempt at actual lovemaking with the kind man goes wrong—she examines her own vagina, as if she doesn’t seem to have the right equipment to finish the act, a suggestion of the unexpected discovery that she found herself incapable of actual love-based sex.
+But an attempt at actual lovemaking with the kind man goes wrong—she examines her own vagina, as if she doesn’t seem to have the right equipment to finish the act, a suggestion of the unexpected discovery that she found herself confused by and incapable of actual love-based sex.

 Does the Female’s death in the movie represent her forced absorption into male-dominated society, or her actual consumption by society?
 Would either outcome be considered much the same thing for women?
 I’ll let you decide.